“LG's most gorgeous OLED TV yet.”

 Now that LG has so many roommates moving into the house it built, it has to fight to secure the master suite.
 That means making the best, most desirable OLED TVs on the market.
 It’s likely LG won’t ever be the most affordable option, so it has to lean hard into premium options to seduce customers.

-Enter the 2020 LG Gallery Series GX OLED.
+Enter the 2020 LG Gallery Series GX OLED, one of the best TVs out there.
 Its signature design elements are a so-called “no-gap, no-shadow” wall mount system and extremely thin profile.
 An apparent answer to Samsung’s no-gap wall mount approach (available for select Samsung Q-Series TVs dating back to 2017), LG has created its own work of art that pairs the inherently ultra-thin characteristics of an OLED panel with keen engineering that somehow keeps all the electronics in a shallow chassis.

 This stunning design comes at a price, albeit a lower premium than I expected.
 In fact, LG’s OLED TV prices are lower across the board.
 Still, a 65-inch GX costs $3,500, while the 65-inch CX step-down model, — which offers the same great picture quality — comes in at $2,800.
 Neither is affordable, but does the Gallery Series deserve the $700 premium?